-Join Anthony Q. Artis for an in-depth discussion in this video Looking at different light options, part of Video Production Techniques: Location Lighting.
+Join Anthony Q. Artis for an in-depth discussion in this video Looking at different light options, part of Video Production: Location Lighting.

 Let's take a look at some of the different types of lighting instruments that we'll want to use for any type of location shoot, whether we're talking documentary, narrative, or otherwise.
 Now all of these lights have different pros and cons, and some have different advantages.
 So, I'm just going to touch briefly on what some of those things are, and when we might want to employ them.
 So I'll start over here, I think with the one by one LED unit by Light Panels.
 These are very popular lights right now.
 They're a little bit pricey, but the reason people are willing to pay the price for these is because you can work very quickly with these lights, they are energy efficient.